-The Other Saint Augustine, The One Who Made Britain Catholic « Catholic Insight
+Canterbury's Augustine, Who Made Britain Catholic « Catholic Insight

 Who, dear brother, is capable of describing the great joy of believers when they have learned what the grace of Almighty God and your own cooperation achieved among the Angles?
 They abandoned the errors of darkness and were bathed with the light of holy faith.
 With full awareness they trampled on the idols which they had previously adored with savage fear.
 They are now committed to Almighty God.
 The guidelines given them for their preaching restrain them from falling into evil ways.
 In their minds they are submissive to the divine precepts and consequently feel uplifted.

-And so Canterbury, and all of England remained, Catholic to the core, until the tragic years of 1535-40, when Henry, driven by what demons we know not, dissolved and ransacked all the monasteries, including Augustine’s own, disbanded the monks to roam the earth, hoarded their wealth, and gave the land, and often the buildings – otherwise left to rack and ruin – to his obsequious courtiers.
+And so Canterbury, and all of England remained, Catholic to the core, until the tragic years of 1535-40, when King Henry, driven by greed and whatever other demons we know not, dissolved and ransacked all the monasteries, including Augustine’s own, disbanded the monks to roam the earth, hoarded their wealth, and gave the land, and often the buildings – otherwise left to rack and ruin – to his obsequious courtiers.

 The Faith was all-but-obliterated from Britain.
 But the very ruins of Canterbury’s monastery still evoke what Augustine and those monks had accomplished against insuperable odds, by the grace of God; and what they did, we may do again.

-We could use a new band of stalwart monks like Augustine, full of hope and joy, who may once again sow the seeds of Faith, which will bear fruit amongst the wreckage, like sparks in stubble, so that England – and Europe, and the world – may be what they are meant to be: one, holy, apostolic and Catholic.
+England does not need a new Robin Hood and his merry men, James Bond or the amoral Kingsmen, but rather a band of stalwart monks and God-ly men like Augustine, full of hope and joy, who may once again sow the seeds of Faith, which will bear fruit amongst the wreckage, like sparks in stubble, so that England – and Europe, and the world – may be what they are meant to be: one, holy, apostolic and Catholic.

 Saint Augustine of Canterbury, ora pro nobis!